Favorite author growing up?

 Favorite author today?

 Easy, peasy.
 Drew Daywalt once took the time to video my classroom and teach his top tip for writing.
+I didn’t have any money and I didn’t know you were supposed to pay authors to this sort of thing.
+But he didn’t care.
 It was my first year as a teacher and I choke up just thinking about it.
+It was short.
+Less than 3 minutes.
+But it was impactful.
 He inspired a new student to write a full story for the first time.
-I’m grateful for his impact and that moment during author’s chair.
+I’m grateful for his kindness and that moment.

 Dream topics to write about?